 TIL Design Project

 Working on complex problems asks for interdisciplinary teams.
 A successful team uses the knowledge (theories, methodologies) and skills from all its members to develop solutions that cannot be found by most individuals.
 The results shall have real practical and sufficient academic relevance.
-As a team you have to strike a balance between the requirements from your commissioner and those of the TU Delft.

 Design has been defined as "an open-ended and iil-structured process (..) with no unique solution and the candidate solutions cannot be generated with an algorithm."
 A design/systems engineering method should be used "to support decision making and trade-offs among competing possible solutions.
 Algorithms and mathematical formulations cannot replace the qualitative research tasks (such as stakeholder and requirements analysis), but they can be used later in the design process."